rubymonsters/ruby-for-beginners/source/10-writing_methods/07-printing.md

 `puts` on the other hand tries to be smart.

-For example when you pass an array to `puts` then it will output each of the objects on a separate line:
+For example when you pass an array to `puts` then it will output each of the objects on a separate line, but `p` shows the array the same way it is declared:

 ```ruby
 $ irb